Bat Removal Town 'n' Country

 Bat Damage

-Bat guano and urine can damage the insulation and structure of the house.
+The insulation and structure of a house can be damaged by bat guano or urine.
 Bat waste is acidic and can cause wood and drywall to rot.
 It can also stain ceilings and walls, as well as leave behind an unpleasant odor that can be difficult to get rid of with regular cleaning products.

 In addition, their droppings make a perfect home to dangerous mold spores that can cause serious health issues for you and your family.
 To avoid potential health problems and damage to your house, bats must be removed immediately.